-However, there is no assurance or guarantee that the investment objective of the Scheme will be achieved.
-The scheme does not assure or guarantee any returns.
+However, there is no guarantee or assurance that the investment objective of the scheme will be achieved.
+The scheme doesn't assure or guarantee any returns.

 Investment Pattern and Risk Profile:

 The tentative portfolio break-up of Debt, Money Market Instruments, other permitted securities and such other securities as may be permitted by the Board from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations has been provided in Section C for detailed Asset Allocation and Risk Profile of the scheme.